New Jersey Paycheck Calculator

 • no local income tax

-• subject to three types of payroll taxes
+• subject to two types of payroll taxes

 • able to claim exemptions